-The BMW i8 Roadster mixes its advanced engineering to deliver strong reliability and safety with conventional tech where possible so that it’s easier to get on with and simple to live with.
+The BMW i8 Roadster mixes its advanced engineering with conventional technology where possible to deliver strong reliability and safety, so that it’s easier to get on with and simple to live with.

 BMW i8 Roadster reliability & problems

-The Driving Assistant tech is standard, which brings Approach Control Warning to tell you you’re speeding towards something in front a little too quickly, while high beam assist that flicks the main beams on and off automatically and a rear-view camera are also included.
-Pedestrian detection helps and, for £85, an eDrive sound emitter that warns them you’re moving when in towns and cities in near-silent eDrive mode is a feature worth considering, as there’s no engine noise in this setting.
+BMW's Driving Assistant technology is standard; it brings Approach Control Warning to tell you you’re speeding towards something in front too quickly, while high-beam assist that flicks the main beams on and off automatically and a rear-view camera are also included.
+Pedestrian detection for the autonomous emergency braking system helps, too, and for £85 you get an 'eDrive sound emitter' that warns people that you’re moving when in towns and cities in near-silent eDrive mode.